Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Over time, the nervous system adapts by dampening emotional expression.
 Emotional numbness can become a protective strategy, one that helped you survive early environments but might feel limiting now.

 “Emotional regulation” can sound clinical, but at its core, it’s learning to experience, understand, and express emotions in ways that feel workable.
+A practical way to think about it includes several steps:

-Notice the emotion.
+Notice the Emotion.

-Create a pause.
+Create a Pause.

-Name the emotion.
+Name the Emotion.

 Anger, sadness, fear, joy, disgust, surprise.
 Naming it gives your brain a map.
 Tools like an emotion wheel can help expand vocabulary beyond just “angry” or “fine.”

-Express it with ownership.
+Express It with Ownership.

 When you come back, use “I” statements: